 All levels of performers are catered for, from beginners to highly skilled musicians.
 Orchestras, large ensembles and chamber groups come together for what always proves to be one of the Festival’s most vibrant occasions.
 Our youngest players, often as young as four years old, begin the weekend.
 During the Chamber Music day, there will be a class for Family Music Making.

-The closing date for entries in these classes is Wednesday 14th February 2018.
+The closing date for all entries is Monday 11th February 2019.

-All classes for chamber music will be held at Hampstead Garden Suburb Free Church, Central Square, NW11 7AG
+All Instrumental these competitions will be held at Hampstead Garden Suburb Free Church, Central Square, NW11 7AG

 Prizes and Certificates